ariels1996/ChattingApp-for-JAVA/README.md

 I used, intelliJ for build this program.

-For networking, you have to find and change the ip config.
+you should change the ip comfig for open chatting server.